-hi! i'm Yiling. i'm a phd student at umass amherst's philosophy, working with Hilary Kornblith. i also pursue a graduate certificate in cognitive science.
+hi! i'm Yiling. i'm a first year phd student at umass amherst's philosophy, working with Hilary Kornblith. i also pursue a graduate certificate in cognitive science.

-at a high level, i'm broadly interested in both the human comprehension process and computational modeling of reasoning, the specific descriptions of which i have put in the slider below. as such, i have studied philosophy, formal logic, linguistics, psychology, and machine learning extensively, and work in their intersection.
+at a high level, i'm broadly interested in both the human comprehension process and computational modeling of reasoning, i focus on the structural conditions that enable concept formation, reasoning, and belief in both humans and artificial systems. i aims to uncover the foundations that make understanding and reasoning possible, and ultimately to build a computational model capable of genuinely simulating human intelligence in its structural depth. to this end, i'm building a structural ontology of rational cognition, which seeks to identify the minimal internal conditions under which understanding, reasoning, and belief attribution become possible. the specific descriptions of which i have put in the slider below. as such, i have studied philosophy, formal logic, linguistics, psychology, and machine learning extensively, and work in their intersection.

 previously i was a graduate student at the university of missouri - st. louis's philosophy, working with Gualtiero Piccinini, where i studied philosophy and machine learning, besides which i also studied linguistics and philosophy at the washington university in st. louis.